 - Check a full Pendrive can be read by OS.

 - Check the mount point can be changed manually.

-- Change the format of the Pendrive (e.g., ext4 xfs) and Check the Pendrive is readable and writable.
+- Change the format of the Pendrive (e.g., ext4 xfs) and check that the Pendrive is readable and writable.

-- Check a Pendrive formatted for mac os can be read from windows/Linux os and vice-versa.
+- Check a Pendrive formatted for Mac OS that can be read from Windows/Linux.

 - Check all the options available on right-click for the Pendrive.

 - Check the transfer from one Pendrive to another drive/Pendrive.

 - If the automatic backup on the cloud is available, Check the backup on the cloud.